THE SIMOBJECT EDITOR

 If you want to see the full file hierarchy for the parameter, then you can click on it to open the Override Hierarchy window for it.
 IN this window you will be able to see all the files that have the clicked-on parameter, and how those files are connected within the modular SimObject hierarchy.
 Essentially this window is a smaller version of The Modular SimObject Graph and its contents cannot be edited (except to move the nodes around if required for clarity):

 When creating any new SimObject, you will have gone through The Project Editor and have a used a template to start with.
 This will usually include the common files, an attachment, and one or two presets.
-These can then be edited as normal, however you may need more attachments or presets and these can be added through the SimObject Editor.
+These can then be edited as normal, however you may need more attachments, presets, or even liveries, and these can all be added through the SimObject Editor.

 Presets